egichuhis/Edwin-Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse Inc. coding partner Alex and community for accelerating my learning process.
+I would like to thank Microverse Inc. coding partner [Alex Waweru](https://github.com/AleWaweru)  and community for accelerating my learning process.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>